+An environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
 The environmental review process is required for all HUD-assisted projects to ensure that the proposed project does not negatively impact the surrounding environment and that the property site itself will not have an adverse environmental or health effect on end users.
-All properties assisted under this Program will be subject to an Environmental Review by the City prior to demolition, land acquisition, and/or new construction.
-Developers will be required to submit the project site address, and parcel identification number, which the City will conduct the environmental review in compliance with 24 CFR Part 58.
-The project must pass an Environmental Review before the City will comply with the Notice to Proceed.
+All properties assisted under this Program will be subject to an Environmental Review by the City prior to rehab, land acquisition, and/or new construction.
+CHDO Developers will be required to submit the project site address, and parcel identification number, which the City will conduct the environmental review in compliance with 24 CFR Part 58.
+If the project passes the Environmental Review, the city will issue a Notice to Proceed, and the developer may move forward with the approved land acquisition and new construction activity.

 A commitment of funds can occur only upon satisfactory completion of an environmental review to determine whether the project meets federal, state, and local environmental standards, and receipt by the City of a release of funds from HUD under 24 CFR Part 58.35(a) or 58.36.
-Developers must agree in writing that the provision of any funds to their project(s) is conditioned on HCDD's determination to proceed with, modify or cancel the project based on the results of a subsequent environmental review.
-Developers' funding may be required to contract for environmental consulting services to provide the information required, which shall be an eligible project soft cost.
+Multifamily Developers must agree that the provision of any funds to their project(s) is conditioned on the HCDD's determination to proceed with, modify or cancel the project based on the results of a subsequent environmental review.
+Developers funding may be required to contract for environmental consulting services to provide the information required, which shall be an eligible project soft cost.
 In addition, the following regulations are applicable:

-- Per 24 CFR 58.5(i)(2)(i), it is HUD policy that all properties that are being proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, where a hazard could affect the health and safety of occupants or conflict with the intended utilization of the property. - Per 58.5(i)(2)(ii) the environmental review of multifamily housing with five or more dwelling units (including leasing), or non-residential property, must include the evaluation of previous uses of the site or other evidence of contamination on or near the site, to ensure that the occupants of proposed sites are not adversely affected by any of the hazards listed in paragraph (i)(2)(i) of this section. - Lots to be acquired for selection cannot and will not undergo any development or other activity that constitutes a choice limiting action per 24 CFR 58.22, regardless of whether HUD or non-HUD funds are used.
-No HUD funds can or will be used prior to the issuance of the Release of Funds/Authority to Use Grant Funds (AUGF) and all necessary sitespecific environmental review and clearance as required by 24 CFR 58. - Regulations found at 24 CFR 58 also govern sound mitigation requirements if noise levels in a Normally Unacceptable Noise Zone (NUNZ, 65-75 decibels (dB)) or Unacceptable Noise Zone (UNZ, 75+ dB).
+- Per 24 CFR 58.5(i)(2)(i), it is HUD policy that all properties that are being proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, where a hazard could affect the health and safety of occupants or conflict with the intended utilization of the property. - Per 58.5(i)(2)(ii) the environmental review of multifamily housing with five or more dwelling units (including leasing), or non-residential property, must include the evaluation of previous uses of the site or other evidence of contamination on or near the site, to ensure that the occupants of proposed sites are not adversely affected by any of the hazards listed in paragraph (i)(2)(i) of this section.

-- 24 CFR 55 governs flood mitigation for any existing properties that reside in the 100-year floodplain. - Hazardous materials described at 58.5(i)(2)(i) cover all forms of contamination, including but not limited to lead and asbestos that may be found in older buildings, particularly those built prior to 1978.
+- Lots to be acquired for selection cannot and will not undergo any development or other activity that constitutes a choice limiting action per 24 CFR 58.22, regardless of whether HUD or non-HUD funds are used.
+No HUD funds can or will be used prior to the issuance of the Release of Funds/Authority to Use Grant Funds (AUGF) and all necessary sitespecific environmental review and clearance as required by 24 CFR 58. - Regulations found at 24 CFR 58 also govern sound mitigation requirements if noise levels in a Normally Unacceptable Noise Zone (NUNZ, 65-75 decibels (dB)) or Unacceptable Noise Zone (UNZ, 75+ dB), and regulations found at 24 CFR 55 govern flood mitigation for any existing properties that reside in the 100-year floodplain. - Hazardous materials described at 58.5(i)(2)(i) cover all forms of contamination, including but not limited to lead and asbestos that may be found in older buildings, particularly those built prior to 1978.

-An ASTM E1527-13 Phase I Environmental Site Assessment (ESA) under 6 months of age must accompany projects involving acquisition (rehab and new construction) as well as all new construction projects (with or without acquisition).
+An ASTM E1527-13 Phase I Environmental Site Assessment (ESA), under 6 months of age, must accompany projects involving acquisition (rehab and new construction) as well as all new construction projects (with or without acquisition).

-Program Compliance Standards
+Multifamily Program Compliance Standards